wotbrew/cinq/README.md

 Working right now:

-- nil, bool, ints, longs, doubles, floats.
+- nil, booleans, ints, longs, doubles, floats.
 - keyword, symbol, string
-- maps, sets, vectors (or seq/lists, they both get encoded as vectors)
+- maps, sets, vectors
-- java.util.Date
+- java.util.Date, java.util.UUID

 Collections must not be mutated as you are writing them otherwise you can corrupt your database.
 I plan to put in guards against this (throw an exception).

 Anything else is TBD

-## How does it deal with `x`?

-See [todo.txt](todo.txt) for some thoughts

-## Usage

-Not yet.

-## Plans that may or may not happen

-- relic2 (incremental view maintenance)

 ## License